mwportfolio/mwportfolio.github.io/_posts/2017-08-23-ICT-Supplier-Analysis-Part-1.md

 The app is configured for a route named "/all_suppliers" which we will configure to list all records from our DataStore Kind "suppliers".

-We setup our app pages to use a HTML template [layout.html](layout.html) that will include standard layout, header, footer, and styling.
+Jinja2 is a templating engine for Python taht allows us to define our HTML template file [layout.html](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/jinja2/layout.html) that will include standard layout, header, footer, and styling.

-The "/all_suppliers" route uses Flask's render_template function to load the [suppliers.html](suppliers.html) file, which extends our layout.html template and renders a standard HTML table iterating over the records from our DataStore Kind.
+The "/all_suppliers" route uses Flask's render_template function to load the [suppliers.html](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/jinja2/suppliers.html) file, which extends our layout.html template and renders a standard HTML table iterating over the records from our DataStore Kind.

 Adding bootstrap into our layout.html and setting our table class property in suppliers.html adds some nice styling to our rendered table.